maxfierke/turingpi2-frankenkernel-alarm/README.md

 The Linux and PKGBUILD is based on the Manjaro ARM kernel PKGBUILD from the Manjaro ARM team (Dan Johansen, Furkan Salman Kardame, and others)

+uboot-soquartz-cm4 is basically the same as the Manjaro ARM version from Dan Johansen w/ Arch instead of Manjaro specified.